 Inspired by the Talavera de la Reina tiles in her family home in Mexico, Rita Fernández reimagines these domestic elements as painterly, intimate diary entries for her series Azulejos (2024-25).
-Using small, square canvases, she builds exhaustive layers of priming, paint, and varnish to imitate the glossy surface of ceramic tiles, creating a deceptive materiality - a deliberate play on objecthood that ultimately reveals its true nature when viewed from the sides.
+Using small, square stretched canvases, she builds exhaustive layers of priming, paint, and varnish to imitate the glossy surface of ceramic tiles, creating a deceptive materiality - a deliberate play on objecthood that ultimately reveals its true nature when viewed from the sides.

-Azulejos (2024-25) depict autobiographical and domestic scenes from both Mexico and London.
-These intimate fragments map a tender storyline shaped by Fernández's experiences on migrating-a meditation on longing and displacement.
-Through this visual language, she evokes an imaginarium drifting between reality and reverie, where home exists as both a physical space and an emotional landscape.
-Each tile emerges as an autonomous fragment and a container of visual, poetic, and material meaning, yet remains inextricably linked to a larger storyline.
+encapsulate autobiographical Tiles references and domestic scenes from Mexico and London.
+These intimate fragments map a tender yet complex storyline shaped by Fernández's experiences on migrating - a meditation on longing, and displacement.
+Through this visual language, she evokes an imaginarium of memories and images: moments that drift between reality and reverie, where home exists as both physical space and an emotional landscape.

+Each tile emerges as an autonomous fragment and container of visual, poetic, and material meaning yet remains inextricably linked to a larger storyline.
 The repetition of motifs evokes the recursive nature of memory, where recollections are never fully intact but instead pieced together through iterations of thought and image.
+Each tile becomes a fragment that resists closure while containing the possibility of endless reinterpretation.

-Iris Garagnoux creates layered transparencies that echo the body's plasticity and porous boundaries, revealing states of flux, dissolution, and reformation.
+Iris Garagnoux lavered creates transparencies that echo the plasticity and porous boundaries, revealing states of flux, dissolution, and reformation.
+Her approach evokes Gilles Deleuze and Félix Guattari's concept of the Body without Organs, which dismantles the body's hierarchical organisation in favour of a dynamic, fluid conception-one that resists stratification and predetermined functions.
 Painting on the floor, she builds a repertoire of instinctive gestures informed by her background in gymnastics.
 Her abstract brushstrokes swirl across the surface, evoking the visceral rhythms of pulsing organs-movements that exist between control and surrender.

-By layering organic and synthetic materials, Garagnoux conjures a haptic, sensorial presence that at times seems to push beyond the frame itself.
-The interplay of paint, latex and fabric subtly recalls the clinical translucence of an X-ray, opening windows into the body's hidden landscapes.
-Recurring motifs such as the placenta and umbilical cord evoke themes of origin, nourishment, and interconnectedness, marking a primal threshold between self and other.
-They underscore the body's dual role as both vessel and conduit for life's continuous metamorphosis, while also alluding to memory, vulnerability, and cyclical renewal.
-Meanwhile, subtle references to the tongue reflect Garagnoux's exploration of sensory experience, adding yet another layer to her evocative visual language.
+Through layering organic and synthetic materials, Garagnoux conjures a haptic, sensorial presence that seems, at times, to push beyond the frame itself.
+The interplay of paint, latex, and fabric subtly recalls the clinical translucence of an X-ray, opening windows into the body's hidden landscapes.
+She approaches the canvas as a fragment, a window, a fleeting glimpse of something larger.

+Recurring motifs such as the placenta and umbilical cord as seen in Cordon à vif .1 (Amnion series, 2024) and Decidua (Amnion series, 2024), evoke themes of origin, nourishment, and interconnectedness, marking a primal threshold between self and other.
+They underscore the body's dual role as both vessel and conduit for life, while also alluding to memory, vulnerability, and cyclical renewal.
+Meanwhile, the subtle presence of the tongue in Lèche collée (Language series, 2025) with its connection to taste and language, adds yet another layer to Garagnoux's evocative visual lexicon-an intimate exploration of sensation and expression.